MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/universal-packages.md

 [!INCLUDE [package management permissions](_shared/package-management-permissions-for-web-build.md)]

-To publish to a external Universal Packages feed, you must first create a [service endpoint](../library/service-endpoints.md) to point to that feed.
-You can do this by going to **Project settings**, then choosing **Service endpoints**, and then creating a **New Service Endpoint**.
-Select the **Team Foundation Server/Team Services** option for the service endpoint.
+To publish to a external Universal Packages feed, you must first create a [service connection](../library/service-endpoints.md) to point to that feed.
+You can do this by going to **Project settings**, then choosing **Service connections**, and then creating a **New Service Connection**.
+Select the **Team Foundation Server/Team Services** option for the service connection.
 Fill in the feed URL and a [Personal Access Token](../..//organizations/accounts/use-personal-access-tokens-to-authenticate.md)) to connect to the feed.

 #  [YAML](#tab/yaml)